 The logical edits produced eight recipient categories in which all events had a common extent of missing data.
-However, for predictive mean matching imputations, the recipients were grouped into four categories based on the known status of total charge and the sources of payment: 1) Known charge but unknown payment status of at least one potential paying source, 2) Unknown charge and unknown payment status of at least one potential paying source, 3) Known charge and known status of all payment sources, and 4) Unknown charge and known status of all payment sources, and 4) Unknown charge and known status of all payment sources, and the donor pool was restricted to events in each recipient group.
-For hospital inpatient events, the donor pool was restricted to events with complete expenditures from the MPC.
+However, for predictive mean matching imputations, the recipients were grouped into four categories based on the known status of total charge and the sources of payment: 1.
+Known charge but unknown payment status of at least one potential paying source; 2.
+Unknown charge and unknown payment status of at least one potential paying source; 3.
+Known charge and known status of all payment sources; and 4.
+Unknown charge and known status of all payment sources; and 4.
+Unknown charge and known status of all payment sources mean matching imputations were performed on events in each recipient group.
+For emergency room events, the donor pool was restricted to events with complete expenditures from the MPC.
 To improve the reliability of imputation, current year donors and inflation-adjusted prior year donors are used for the predictive mean matching imputations.